jcinnamond/dotup/README.md

     dotup add <path to file>

-This will add it to the dotfile directory, copy the file to .dotfile/restore and then create a symlink for the file.
+This will copy the file to the dotfile directory and to `.dotfile/restore` and then create a symlink for the file.

-There are also two helpers to speed up commiting and pushing changes.
+There are also two helpers to speed up commiting and pushing changes to github.
 These are (somewhat unimaginatively) `dotup commit` and `dotup push`.

 Manually